 Graduate students should consult with their advisor, major professor, or graduate program director; this is especially important if appointed as a graduate assistant.

 WITHDRAWAL AFTER THE MIDDLE OF THE TERM OF INSTRUCTION.
 A student may drop a course or withdraw after the middle of the term of instruction only to correct errors in the enrollment or because of events of catastrophic impact, such as serious personal illness.
 If the student is passing the course, or there is no basis for assignment of a grade at the time of the drop, a W grade will be assigned.
 If failing, a 0.0 (or N in a P-N graded course) will be assigned.
 The course will remain on the student’s academic record.

-Undergraduate Students: To initiate a late withdrawal, the student must obtain approval from the office of the associate dean of his or her college or the Undergraduate University Division.
-Exceptions are James Madison College, Lyman Briggs College, the Residential College in Arts and Humanities, and students in Business, Communication Arts and Sciences, Engineering, or Natural Science who have been admitted earlier than 56 credits.
+Undergraduate Students: To initiate a late withdrawal, the student must obtain approval from the office of the associate dean of his or her college or the Neighborhood Student Success Collaborative.
+Exceptions are James Madison College, Lyman Briggs College, the Residential College in Arts and Humanities.

 There is no formal procedure for withdrawal at the end of a semester; however, a student living in university housing should notify the manager of the appropriate unit.

 UNAUTHORIZED.
 Students who leave the university during a semester or summer session without officially dropping their courses will be reported as having failed those courses and will forfeit any fees or deposits paid to the university.
 The withdrawal procedure will not take place automatically for the student who leaves campus because of illness, of either one's self or family member, or for interim or final suspension for disciplinary reasons, but must be initiated by the student.
 Fees are subject to refund according to the refund policy.